quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 qlog is an extensible structured logging for network protocols that allows for easy sharing of data that benefits common debug and analysis methods and tooling.
 This document describes key concepts of qlog: formats, files, traces, events, and extension points.
-In this definition are the high-level log file schemas, and main event schema.
-Requirements and guidelines for creating protocol-specific event schema are also presented.
+This definition includes the high-level log file schemas, and generic event schemas.
+Requirements and guidelines for creating protocol-specific event schemas are also presented.
 Accompanying documents define event schema for QUIC ({{QLOG-QUIC}}) and HTTP/3 ({{QLOG-H3}}).

 The goal of qlog is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic